Perosu1/shoesize/README.md

 ### To-do
 1. Add error handling & error messages
 1. Improve the documentation
+1. Impliment more size systems
+1. Adding named arguments (in addition to positional arguments)
 1. (Aspirational) rewrite package in C for even better performance